joenorton/rubyretriever/readme.md

 By Joe Norton

-RubyRetriever is a Web Crawler & Scraper, File Harvester and Autodownloader
+RubyRetriever is a Web Crawler, Scraper & File Harvester.
+Available as an executable or as a library.

 RubyRetriever (RR) uses asynchronous HTTP requests via [Eventmachine](https://github.com/eventmachine/eventmachine) & [Synchrony](https://github.com/igrigorik/em-synchrony) to crawl webpages *very quickly*.
 RR also uses a Ruby implementation of the [bloomfilter](https://github.com/igrigorik/bloomfilter-rb) in order to keep track of pages it has already crawled.